Distinguished Alumni Award

 Steve Yuhas '85, 2001 Recipient

 Steve Yuhas received his undergraduate degree in criminal justice from the University of Dayton in 1982 before receiving his law degree three years later.
-He has been an attorney with Flanagan, Lieberman, Hoffman & Swaim in Dayton for more than 20 years, practicing workers' compensation, personal injury, divorce and criminal law.
-Steve served as president of the Alumni Association from 2002 to 2010.Top
+He has been practicing law in Dayton for over 25 years and specializes in Plaintiff's Worker's Compensation, Personal Injury, Divorce, Juvenile Court work and Criminal Law.
+Steve is currently practicing with Thorson, Switala, Mondock and Snead "of counsel".
+He served as president of the Alumni Association from 2002 to 2010.Top

 Harry Beyoglides '78, 2002 Recipient